MECLabTUDA/Super_Selfish/README.md

 - PIRL https://arxiv.org/abs/1912.01991 (Memory Bank, Augmentation + Jigsaw Task, Target and Projection Head, 1 Backbone, Temperature)
   Jigsaw processed at once for performance and simplicity

+## Remarks
+If not precisley stated in a paper, we use the CPC image augmentations.
+Some augmentations or implementation details may be different to the original papers as we aim for a comparable unified framework.

+## Usage
 Training is as easy as:
 ```python